// archives

 Best Practices for Requirements Gathering Sessions

-It’s been a while since I’ve led an interactive requirements session for an interactive application – but it’s kind of like riding a bike.
-After a few minutes, the old habits come back, and the iterative ideas and cascading creativity starts to flow.
-What has changed, however, is the application platform, the office environment, and [...]
+It's been a while since I've led a requirements session for an interactive application - but no worries, I found it's like riding a bike.
+After a few minutes the old habits come back, and iterative ideas and cascading creativity starts to flow.
+What has changed, however, is the application platform, the office environment, and the various knowledge capture tools at our disposal.
+So, in the spirit of knowledge retention and sharing, here's a brain dump of ideas that I…

 Do you want it good or fast?
 Prioritizing Time-to-Value over Requirements